Microwave Phase Shifters, IQ Vector Modulators and Frequency Translators: Application Notes

 Calibration of the IQ vector modulator for controlled amplitude and phase response is often performed by generating a “look-up” table using a vector network analyzer.
 To obtain the highest degree of accuracy, the calibration should be performed in-situ.
-A discussion of calibration techniques is provided on page 58.
+A discussion of calibration techniques is provided later on.
 When IQ vector modulators are used in a nulling system an algorithm can readily be developed to adjust the values of I and Q in a closed loop fashion to achieve the desired system performance.

 CAN THE I-Q VECTOR MODULATOR BE CUSTOMIZED FOR SPECIAL APPLICATIONS?